Chicken cutlets by Anna

 Side dishes suggestions

-I personally love them on sandwiches, with mozzarella and lettuce.
-Very often, I eat them cold, straight out of the refrigerator, with my hands… but that just me.
+I love these cutlets so much, very often I eat them cold, straight out of the refrigerator, with my hands… but that’s just me.

 Related Posts